backwards-limited/spark-backwards/docs/rdd.md

 There are two types of RDD operations: transformations and actions.

-- **Transformations** (e.g. filter, map) are operations that produce a new RDD by performing some useful data manipulation on another RDD.
+- **Transformations** (e.g. filter, map) are operations that produce a new RDD by performing some useful data manipulation on another RDD - These are **lazy**.
-- **Actions** (e.g. count, foreach, collect) trigger a computation in order to return the result to the calling program or to perform some actions on an RDD’s elements.
+- **Actions** (e.g. count, foreach, collect) trigger a computation in order to return the result to the calling program or to perform some actions on an RDD’s elements - These are **eager**.

+Laziness/Eagerness is how we can limit network communication using the programming model.

 - So what is a dataset?